Project-MONAI/MONAIStream/docs/source/index.rst

 benefit from the performance of GPUs.
 Users can run streaming inference pipelines both on their workstations and `Clara AGX <https://developer.nvidia.com/clara-agx-devkit>`_ seamlessly.

-MONAI Stream pipelines being with a source component, and end with a sink component, and the two are connected by a series of filter components as shown below.
+MONAI Stream pipelines begin with a source component, and end with a sink component, and the two are connected by a series of filter components as shown below.

 .. image:: ../images/MONAIStream_High-level_Architecture.svg